 At this point, it can be concluded that for (1K, 1K) combination on Platform II, the fast I/O processing is not the primary interference factor causing CPU contention, while other potential factors are in the leading position here.
-We notice that (1K, 1K) exhibits some specific numbers of the total CPU utilization on Platform II: with load rate increasing, the maximum CPU usage is 94.57% at 100% load.
-Eliminating the system idle and monitor tool costs, which are round 2.5% in totally, about 3% CPU resource are remaining.
+We notice that (1K, 1K) exhibits some specific numbers of the total CPU utilization on Platform II: with load rate increasing, the maximum CPU usage is 94.57 percent at 100 percent load.
+Eliminating the system idle and monitor tool costs, which are round 2.5 percent in totally, about 3 percent CPU resource are remaining.
 It seems that CPU resource is not the bottleneck here.
 Actually, grant mechanism incurs poor I/O efficiency and rises to be a main interference factor for the combination of two CPU-bound workloads on Platform II.
-We will illustrate more details and analysis with "zoom in" results in section 4.3.
+We will illustrate more details and analysis with "zoom-in" results in Section 4.3.

-From Figure 21 to Figure 23, these three figures present CPU utilization, block time and waiting time of guest domains for each representative combination respectively.
+From Figs. 21, 22, and 23, these three figures present CPU utilization, block time and waiting time of guest domains for each representative combination, respectively.
 The overall trends of these three figures hide some useful information.
-For CPU-intensive workloads combination (1K, 1K), guest domains experience relative higher block time percentage above 55% and the longest waiting time percentage around 60% under heavy load.
-In comparison with the Dom0, which has 15% block time and 30% waiting time after 50% load rate, guest domains do not have too much works to do, as Dom0 needs to get into CPU run queue so frequently.
+For the CPU-intensive workload combination (1K, 1K), guest domains experience relative higher block time percentage above 55 percent and the longest waiting time percentage around 60 percent under heavy load.
+In comparison with the Dom0, which has 15 percent block time and 30 percent waiting time after 50 percent load rate, guest domains do not have too much works to do, as Dom0 needs to get into CPU run queue so frequently.
 And since CPU run queue is full of Dom0, guest domains get such high waiting time percentages.
-For (1M, 1M), it exhibits the highest block time percentage, higher than 80% CPU time during the whole process, and lowest waiting time percentage in CPU run queue, stabilized around 10% waiting time after 70% load rate and higher.
+For (1M, 1M), it exhibits the highest block time percentage, higher than 80 percent CPU time during the whole process, and lowest waiting time percentage in CPU run queue, stabilized around 10 percent waiting time after 70 percent load rate and higher.
 The CPU run queue of (1M, 1M) is not crowed.
 Virtualized system is busy to do the VM switch and event processing, which also proves our previous conclusions for network-intensive workloads combination.
-In summary, the overall block times of three workload combinations are all above 50% in Figure 22, which are higher than the cases on Platform I, this is because platform II has only one physical CPU and thus is easier to incur congestion in CPU run queue.
+In summary, the overall block times of three workload combinations are all above 50 percent in Fig. 22, which are higher than the cases on Platform I, this is because platform II has only one physical CPU and thus is easier to incur congestion in CPU run queue.

-Although Platform I and Platform II are heterogeneous, we observe performance interference between workloads with high resource contentions due to running in a shared physical host through running in separate VMs.
+Although Platforms I and II are heterogeneous, we observe performance interference between workloads with high resource contentions due to running in a shared physical host through running in separate VMs.
 Moreover, we would like to draw two additional concluding remarks:

-- 1. With lower L2 cache misses rate due to increased L2 cache size, even with poor CPU frequency, CPU contention will be alleviated and interference performance will be improved for both the combination of two CPU-bound workloads (i.e., (1K, 1K)) and the combination of one CPU-bound and one network-bound workload (i.e., (1K, 1M)). - 2.
-With higher hardware capacities, especially larger L2 cache size, interference is still sensitive to the I/O efficiency in the privileged driver domain for the combination of two CPU-bound workloads.
+- With lower L2 cache misses rate due to increased L2 cache size, even with poor CPU frequency, CPU contention will be alleviated and interference performance will be improved for both the combination of two CPU-bound workloads (i.e., (1K, 1K)) and the combination of one CPU-bound and one networkbound workload (i.e., (1K, 1M)). - With higher hardware capacities, especially larger L2 cache size, interference is still sensitive to the I/O efficiency in the privileged driver domain for the combination of two CPU-bound workloads.
 The grant table size is another potential bottleneck in addition to CPU resource.